-This course provides continued opportunities for students to refine their critical appraisal skills in evaluating the quality of evidence provided in published research studies, for evidence-based practice in occupational therapy.
+This course provides continued opportunities for students to refine their critical appraisal skills in evaluating the quality of evidence provided in published research studies, for evidencebased practice in occupational therapy.
 Components that go into the collecting and analyzing of qualitative and quantitative data are discussed as well as the components that go into the Results, Discussion, Conclusion, and Abstract Sections of a research study.
-Opportunities to apply knowledge of the research process is promoted by critical appraisal and discussion of quantitative and qualitative data analysis techniques, and the results, discussion, and conclusions sections of a study, as well as the limitations.
+Opportunities to apply knowledge of the research process is promoted by critical appraisal and discussion of quantitative and qualitative data analysis techniques.
+Students complete the results, discussion, and conclusions sections of a research project they participate in as a capstone paper.
+Criteria for reporting research, according to established publication standards, will be emphasized.